prb28/vscode-amiga-assembly/README.md

 **For an easy startup try the** [Example workspace Bundle](https://github.com/prb28/vscode-amiga-wks-example/releases) or the [VBCC workspace](https://github.com/prb28/vscode-amiga-vbcc-example).

 ## New in 0.17.0
-- Stack frame indicating C source files
+- Stack frame indicating C source files (basic implementation)
 - Documentation for core amiga libraries (diskfont, dos, exec, graphics, intuition)
 - Documentation table of contents
 - Set the entry point for vlink linker